-Year Ended September 30,
+(in millions) Income tax provision ),

-(in millions) 2 017 2016 2016 Change
+2018 2017 Change

-Income tax provision \$ 705 \$ 197
+\$ 518 \$ 705 -27%

-Effective tax rate 28% 19%
+Effective tax rate 18% , ) 28%

-The U.S. federal statutory tax rate is being used as a comparison since the Company was a U.S. domiciled company for 11 months of 2016 and due to the Company's current legal entity structure.
-The effective rate is below the U.S. statutory rate for fiscal 2017 primarily due to the benefits of continuing global tax planning initiatives, non-U.S. tax rate differentials, tax audit closures, and a tax benefit due to changes in entity tax status, partially offset by the jurisdictional mix of significant restructuring and impairment costs, Tyco Merger transaction / integration costs and the establishment of a deferred tax liability on the outside basis difference of the Company's investment in certain subsidiaries related to the divestiture of the Scott Safety business.
-The effective rate is below the U.S. statutory rate for fiscal 2016 primarily due to the benefits of continuing global tax planning initiatives and foreign tax rate differentials, partially offset by the jurisdictional mix of restructuring and impairment costs, and the tax impacts of the merger and integration related costs.
-The fiscal 2017 effective tax rate increased as compared to the fiscal 2016 effective tax rate primarily due to the tax effects of transactions (\$408 million), and the tax effects of restructuring and impairment costs (\$37 million), partially offset by the tax effects of reserve and valuation allowance adjustments (\$164 million) and tax planning initiatives.
-The fiscal year 2017 and 2016 global tax planning initiatives related primarily to foreign tax credit planning, changes in entity tax status, global financing structures and alignment of the Company's global business functions in a tax efficient manner.
+The statutory tax rate in Ireland is being used as a comparison since the Company is domiciled in Ireland.
+The effective rate is above the statutory rate of 12.5% for fiscal 2018 primarily due to the discrete net impacts of U.S. Tax Reform, final income tax effects of the completed divestiture of the Scott Safety business, legal entity restructuring associated with the Power Solutions business, valuation allowance adjustments and tax rate differentials, partially offset by the benefits of continuing global tax planning initiatives, tax audit closures and tax benefits due to changes in entity tax status.
+The effective rate is above the statutory rate of 12.5% for fiscal 2017 primarily due to the establishment of a deferred tax liability on the outside basis difference of the Company's investment in certain subsidiaries related to the divestiture of the Scott Safety business, the income tax effects of pension mark-to-market gains and tax rate differentials, partially offset by the jurisdictional mix of significant restructuring and impairment costs, Tyco Merger transaction and integration costs, purchase accounting adjustments, tax audit closures, a tax benefit due to changes in entity tax status and the benefits of continuing global tax planning initiatives.
+The fiscal 2018 effective tax rate decreased as compared to the fiscal 2017 effective tax rate primarily due to discrete tax items and tax planning initiatives.
+The fiscal year 2018 and 2017 global tax planning initiatives related primarily to foreign tax credit planning, changes in entity tax status, global financing structures and alignment of the Company's global business functions in a tax efficient manner.
 Refer to Note 18, "Income Taxes," of the notes to consolidated financial statements for further details.